Have you had your heart broken recently?

 According to Hollywood therapist and author Dr. Mike Dow, you need to go “love sober” for at least 30 days.

 That means zero contact—no calls, no texts, even no social media.

-Think of it like going to rehab.
+I know you might want to get your ex back, but think of it like going to rehab.
 If you want to get over someone for good, you really need to get them out of your system completely.

 6. Take this time to reflect and reconnect to yourself.